KickAssCommerce/valueobjects/README.md

 [![Build Status](https://travis-ci.org/KickAssCommerce/valueobjects.svg?branch=master)](https://travis-ci.org/KickAssCommerce/valueobjects)

+Please note: this project is, for now, in alpha while I try to figure out what works best

 A set of common value objects.

 Types are grouped by categories like `Identity`.
 Each object extends a scalar type for basic validation and return type enforcing